devspace-sh/devspace/docs/pages/cli/workflow-basics/containerization.md

 title: Containerize a project
 ---

 If you want to deploy applications to Kubernetes, you need to package them in Docker images and define appropriate deployment configurations (e.g. Helm charts, Kubernetes manifests).
-DevSpace CLI can help you containerize your projects and prepare them to be deployed to Kubernetes.
+DevSpace can help you containerize your projects and prepare them to be deployed to Kubernetes.

 ## Containerize a project
 The easiest way to containerize an existing project is to run this command: